flybywiresim/docs/docs/fbw-a32nx/fbw-versions.md

 In general, this version has the latest fixes and newest features but also a slightly higher risk of containing bugs as features had less time to be used and tested by users.

-This version updates often and sometimes several times a day.
+This version updates often, and occasionally several times a day.
 We recommend updating this version via our installer before every start of the simulator.

 Every addition to the development version is code-reviewed and tested by several people, our QA Team and also interested users.
 In general, it tends to be very stable and robust.

-Latest additions to this version can be seen either in the official [CHANGELOG](https://github.com/flybywiresim/a32nx/blob/master/.github/CHANGELOG.md) or the commits to the master branch of the project: [GitHub Commits to Master](https://github.com/flybywiresim/a32nx/commits/master){target=new}
+The latest additions to this version can be seen either in the official [CHANGELOG](https://github.com/flybywiresim/a32nx/blob/master/.github/CHANGELOG.md) or the commits to the master branch of the project: [GitHub Commits to Master](https://github.com/flybywiresim/a32nx/commits/master){target=new}

 ### "Stable Version"

 !!! info ""
     **Current Stable Version -** <img src="https://img.shields.io/github/v/release/flybywiresim/a32nx.svg?color=2F4E5B&style=flat" />

-Stable is our version which has features that are the most mature and most tested.
-This should be a reliable version for those users preferring stability over newest features.
+Stable is our version which contains features that are the most mature and most tested.
+This should be a reliable version for those users preferring stability over the newest features.

-This version will not always be up-to-date, but we work hard at ensuring its compatibility with the current version from Microsoft Flight Simulator.
+This version will not always be up-to-date, but we work hard at ensuring its compatibility with the current version of Microsoft Flight Simulator.

 ### "Experimental Version"